-- Promotion Promotion rank for Graduate (i) Masters/Mistresses. - Re-grading А (ii) Principal Assistant Master/Mistress with a local first degree plus teacher training qualifications (or equivalent) is eligible for consideration for re-grading in his/her serving school as Senior Graduate Master/Mistress. (updated on 1 September 2008) - Direct Appointment (b)
+- (i) Promotion Promotion rank for Graduate Masters/Mistresses. - (ii) Re-grading A Principal Assistant Master/Mistress with a local first degree plus teacher training qualifications (or equivalent) is eligible for consideration for re-grading in his/her serving school as Senior Graduate Master/Mistress. (updated on 1 September 2008) - (b) Direct Appointment of Work: Secondary Schools in addition to class teaching up to Secondary 6 level in a secondary school. (updated on 1 April 2013)